NickBot-dev/post-install-config/README.md

 </p>
 <p>
- Agents (Staff Members) are the people who manage and respond to support tickets or internal support personnel.
+ Agents (staff members) are those who manage and respond to support tickets, also known as Internal Support Personnel.
 The primary purposes of Agents is Responding to Tickets, Ticket Management, User Support & Respectful Communication, Departmental Roles, Permissions / Access Control, & Internal Collaboration.

 </p>